 As a BACP-registered counsellor based in Lewes, East Sussex, I offer to meet you just as you are - with compassion and curiosity - in both your stuckness and your hope for something new.

-In therapy with me, you don't need to leave any part of yourself at the door.
-Even the parts you might usually hide, judge or worry about are welcome here.
-I offer a calm, accepting space where you can explore your inner world at your own pace, without pressure or expectations.
+I offer a calm, accepting and collaborative space where you don’t need to leave any part of yourself at the door.
+Even the parts you might usually hide, judge or feel unsure about are welcome here.

 What to Expect

-I aim to close sessions with a brief moment of reflection, giving you a chance to gather your thoughts, settle your nervous system, and take any new insights or experiences back into your everyday life.
+I aim to close sessions with a brief moment of reflection, giving you time to gather your thoughts and take anything useful back into everyday life.

 "Each person is an island unto himself, in a very real sense; and he can only build bridges to other islands if he is first of all willing to be himself and permitted to be himself."